Information for Employers

 related to his or her field experience.
 The internship program requires that the student work at a placement site for a specified number of hours -- part-time during the school year or full-time during the summer.
 During that time, the student will fulfill learning objectives developed under the guidance of the site supervisor and the faculty coordinator.
 Academic credit is awarded to Wilkes University students upon achievement of objectives, positive employer evaluations, and a credit-worthy academic project.

 Organizations interested in employing the professional services of interns should

 submit job descriptions to the Wilkes Cooperative Education coordinator.

 who work for eight weeks, January to April.

 Organizations should submit requests for co-op students at least one month

 prior to each semester.
 Requests for part-time employees should also be submitted.

-Students who are seeking internships are matched,
+Students who are seeking internships are notified of open positions,

 - Students are required to complete:

 - biweekly time sheets,